isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="65"}
 65.&nbsp;Under Clause 96, victims may seek

-</p><p style="margin-left: 40px">a) damages that the Court finds just and equitable; and
+<p style="margin-left: 40px">a) damages that the Court finds just and equitable; and</p>

-</p><p style="margin-left: 40px">b) other heads of damages that the Minister may prescribe in regulations – such as compensation for loss of earnings or an account of profits where perpetrators benefitted from the harm.
+<p style="margin-left: 40px">b) other heads of damages that the Minister may prescribe in regulations – such as compensation for loss of earnings or an account of profits where perpetrators benefitted from the harm.</p>

 {:start="66"}
 66.&nbsp;The intent is to ensure that victims are properly compensated, and wrongdoers are not allowed to benefit from their behaviour.
 For some harms, therefore, the victim’s earning capacity or livelihood may be affected, and they should be compensated for loss of future earnings or loss of earning capacity, as the case may be or as may be appropriate.